mroughan/SurrealNumbers.jl/README.md

 $X_L$ and $X_R$.

-So the type `Surreal` is an abstract type (a subtype of `Real`) with at present only one useful subtype `SurrealFinite`, where finite (here) means that the representation is finite, not that the number itself is finite.
+So the type `Surreal` is an abstract type (a subtype of `Real`) with at present only one useful subtype `SurrealShort`, where finite (here) means that the representation is finite, not that the number itself is finite.